-Legislation Requirement Local Government Act, 1993 Sets out role, purpose, responsibilities and powers of local governments including the preparation of a long term financial plan supported by asset management plans for sustainable service delivery.
-Under S64 of the Act, in conjunction with the Water Management Act it facilitates the levying of developer charges.
+Legislation Requirement Local Government Act 1993 delivery.
+Sets out role, purpose, responsibilities and powers of local governments including the preparation of a long term financial plan supported by asset management plans for sustainable service delivery.
 Amended in 2009 by the Local Government Amendment (Planning and Reporting) Act 2009, to incorporate the Integrated Planning & Reporting framework.
 Disability Discriminations Act, 1992 The Federal Disability Discrimination Act 1992 (D.D.A.) provides protection for everyone in Australia against discrimination based on disability.
 It encourages everyone to be involved in implementing the Act and to share in the overall benefits to the community and the economy that flow from participation by the widest range of people. (a) to eliminate, as far as possible, discrimination against persons on the ground of disability in the areas of: (i) work, accommodation, education, access to premises, clubs and sport; and (ii) the provision of goods, facilities, services and land; and (iii) existing laws; and (iv) the administration of Commonwealth laws and programs; and (b) to ensure, as far as practicable, that persons with disabilities have the same rights to equality before the law as the rest of the community; and to promote recognition and acceptance within the community of the principle that persons with disabilities have the same fundamental rights as the rest of the community.
 Work Health & Safety Act 2011 Sets out roles and responsibilities to secure the health, safety and welfare of persons at work and covering injury management, emphasising rehabilitation of workers particularly for return to work.
 Council is to provide a safe working environment and supply equipment to ensure safety.
-Environmental Planning and Assessment Act 1979 An Act to institute a system of environmental planning and assessment for the State of New South Wales.
-Among other requirements the Act outlines the requirement for the preparation of Local Environmental Plans (LEP), Development Control Plans (DCP), Environmental Impact Assessments (EIA) and Environmental Impact Statements.
-Crown Lands Act, 2016 An Act to provide for the ownership, use and management of the Crown land of New South Wales and provide clarity concerning the law applicable to Crown land.
-Building Code of Australia The goal of the BCA is to enable the achievement of nationally consistent, minimum necessary standards of relevant, health, safety (including structural safety and safety from fire), amenity and sustainability objectives efficiently.
+Crown Lands Act, 2016 An Act to provide for the ownership, use and management of the Crown land of New South Wales and provide clarity concerning the law applicable to Crown land